Legally Written and Reviewed by Matthew Dolman

 It compels the company to reform its safety practices to protect future passengers.

+Survivors have the right to sue Lyft and seek compensation for damages such as emotional distress, therapy costs, and lost income through a civil lawsuit.
 Filing a civil lawsuit asserts that Lyft Corporation created the dangerous environment that allowed the assault to occur [Link to Institutional Negligence].

 You may still have a powerful and successful civil case even if the perpetrator was never criminally charged or convicted.